Learnathon-By-Geeky-Solutions/javahaters/requirement-analysis/problem-statements.md

 ---

 ### Challenge 17: Uncertainty in Choosing the Right Specialist Doctor
-**Who**: I am a person experiencing health issues and seeking medical advice.
+**Who**: I am a person experiencing health issues and seeking medical advice.<br>
-**What**: I often feel confused about which specialist doctor to consult based on my symptoms.
+**What**: I often feel confused about which specialist doctor to consult based on my symptoms.<br>
-**When**: When I or my family members experience health problems, especially unfamiliar or complex ones.
+**When**: When I or my family members experience health problems, especially unfamiliar or complex ones.<br>
-**Where**: In both rural and urban areas, where access to immediate medical guidance is limited.
+**Where**: In both rural and urban areas, where access to immediate medical guidance is limited.<br>
-**Why**: Because as a general person, I lack medical knowledge to identify the right specialist, leading to delays in proper treatment or unnecessary visits to the wrong doctors.
+**Why**: Because as a general person, I lack medical knowledge to identify the right specialist, leading to delays in proper treatment or unnecessary visits to the wrong doctors.<br>

 ---